eclipse/cloe/docs/usage/using-cloe-launch.rst

     cloe/0.18.0@cloe/develop: Not found in local cache, looking in remotes... cloe/0.18.0@cloe/develop: Trying with 'artifactory'...
     cloe/0.18.0@cloe/develop: Trying with 'conan-center'...
-    ERROR: Failed requirement 'cloe/0.18.0@cloe/develop' from 'tests/profile_default.py (cloe-test/0.18.0)'
+    ERROR: Failed requirement 'cloe/0.18.0@cloe/develop' from 'tests/conanfile_default.py (cloe-test/0.18.0)'
     ERROR: Unable to find 'cloe/0.18.0@cloe/develop' in remotes [... snip ...]

-Here we find the actual source of the problem: The ``cloe`` package, which is referred to in the profile we used (``tests/profile_default.py``), cannot be found.
+Here we find the actual source of the problem: The ``cloe`` package, which is referred to in the conanfile we used (``tests/conanfile_default.py``), cannot be found.
 This usually means you haven't built it yet, and can be dealt with the process described in :doc:`../install`.